 Every time Ralph makes a sale, the process is super quick.
 The merchant application is short, and customers appreciate that all of Shift’s business is done month-to-month.

 When Ralph returns home at the end of the day, he feels satisfied knowing that all his hard work will pay off.

 The stress from Darla’s job makes her feel trapped.
-She makes a residual income from her sales, but she’s always nervous that her customers will leave her for a better processing company.
+She makes a tiny residual income from her credit card processing sales jobs, but she’s always nervous that her customers will leave her for a better processing company.

-Because of her limited income, Darla lacks a sense of security in her merchant services career.
+Because of her limited income, Darla lacks a sense of security in her merchant service career.

 Ralph loves the money that he makes, and he’s excited to know he can make even more!

 At Shift Processing, Ralph has the ability to eliminate 100% of his customer’s processing fees on credit cards and debit cards.
 Gift cards aren’t charged a fee, but he’s pretty confident that if they were that he’d be able to eliminate that as well.